-The Departments of Atmospheric Sciences and Hydrology and Water Resources at the University of Arizona have collaborated to offer the nation’s first graduate degree programs (MS, PhD) with a Major in Hydrometeorology.
-Faculty members in both departments advise students, provide research opportunities, and teach courses for these degree programs (refer to the Faculty List below for potential advisors).
+The Department of Hydrology and Atmospheric Sciences at the University of Arizona now offers the nation’s first graduate degree programs (MS, PhD) with a Major in Hydrometeorology.
+Faculty members in both fields advise students, provide research opportunities, and teach courses for these degree programs.
+Refer to the list of Core Faculty and list of Focus Areas below for potential advisors:

-The terrestrial water cycle includes the atmospheric component (water vapor, clouds, and precipitation), addressed by the Department of Atmospheric Sciences, and the land component (surface and subsurface runoff, infiltration, evapotranspiration, snowmelt, river flow), addressed by the Department of Hydrology and Water Resources.
+The terrestrial water cycle includes the atmospheric component (water vapor, clouds, and precipitation) and the land component (surface and subsurface runoff, infiltration, evapotranspiration, snowmelt, river flow).
 Hydrometeorology plays a major role in weather and climate and strongly affects human activities.

 Historically, the science and practice of hydrology has focused on land-related processes and has relied on prescribed atmospheric inputs (from observations or atmospheric model outputs, or through empirical estimates derived from conventional meteorological measurements).
 In other words, the land-generated feedbacks to the atmosphere have usually not been considered.
 In contrast, while the atmospheric sciences generate hydrologically-relevant forecasts, they tend to avoid dealing with the details of processes influencing feedbacks generated by the land surface.